 Smart lighting systems and lampposts

 Cities that are eager to implement smart lighting systems and lampposts should identify and combine learnings from other projects across Europe.
-Persons in charge can engage with politicians and inhabitants using the guidance from Lighthouse Projects that express the benefits and explain the risks.
-Furthermore, they can engage with officers using a smart booklet, especially with finance.
-A workshop to test materials from Lighthouses and to explore the potential of smart lightning can also be conducted.
-Additionally, they can explore lager pilots and can start to leverage the scale within their own city or other cities while meanwhile continuing smaller tests with new technologies/systems/solutions.
-It is also advisable to think more from a social than a financial perspective.
-Concluding, they may also investigate data monitoring.
+Persons in charge can engage with politicians and inhabitants using the guidance from Lighthouse Projects to express the benefits and explain the risks.
+Furthermore, they can engage with officers using a supporting document, especially when engaging financial stakeholders.
+A workshop to test materials from Lighthouse projects and to explore the potential of smart lighting in your local context can also be set-up.
+Additionally, motivated cities can explore larger pilots and can start to leverage the scale within their own city or other cities while meanwhile continuing smaller tests with new technologies/systems/solutions.
+One of the paths to investigate into more detail could be data monitoring.
+Finally, it is also recommended to think rather from a social than a financial perspective: think about what makes people happy.